vamseeachanta/digitalmodel/docs/pkg_ansys/aqwa/aqwa_basic_model_checks.md

 - X, Y and Z starting positions
 - Check if rotations are in deg or radians.
 Mark the plots accordingly

+- **Stability** Run
+  - Data taken from own software (ie. AQWA/GHS)
+  - Position is input from GHS.
+Take it from AQWA.
+  - Restoring force of the order 1e-8.

 - WSP Dampener:
   - Deadband.
 How to capture it